mathurinhauville/symfony-php-custom-docker/Readme.md

 Then, a container will be created with the Symfony and PHP version and the project will be created in the path you entered.
 Just after this operation, the container will be deleted.

-> **Note:** Don't make attention to the message *"Your project is now ready in /var/www/html/my-project"*.
-It's the path in the container.
+If you want to set the environment variables manually, you can edit the [.env](https://github.com/mathurinhauville/symfony-php-custom-docker/blob/main/.env) file and run the command [make create](https://github.com/mathurinhauville/symfony-php-custom-docker/blob/main/Makefile?plain=1#22).

 Go to the Symfony project you just created